A few weeks ago I was having dinner with my girlfriend. Accidentally she showed me a treasure trove of hidden potential.

 In the past, I never flaunted my geeky hobbies.
 Hiding my Magic cards and not exactly bragging about my 100 episode Naruto binges.

 When friends or family would find out.
-They only pointed out how stupid I was.
+They only pointed out how lame I was.
 Leaving me with shame and resentment.
 It is not a place you like to be.
-Over time, I slowly yet steadily started to care less.
-Less fucks given to what other people thought about it.
+But over time I started to care less.
+Eventually giving no more fucks to what other people thought about it.

-I found reasoning and courage by reading Nietzsche, Seneca, and Buddha.
+I found arguments and courage by reading Nietzsche, Seneca, and Buddha.
 As well find inspiration in fiction and anime.
-Like one of my favorites: happy-go-lucky Luffy.
+Like one of my favorites: happy-go-lucky characters Monkey D. Luffy.
 He just does whatever the fuck he wants!

 That’s when I truly stopped giving a fuck.